1998 Winter Olympics: Ticket sales

 From 7 February 1997, the organizing committee put up for sale 1,286,000 tickets for the various competitions and ceremonies.
 The number of tickets sold was 1,149,615, which represented 89.4% of available tickets.
 Including people connected to the Games, the total number of spectators was 1,275,529.
 This number was slightly higher than in 1994 as a result of the greater availability of tickets.
 This reflected the total capacity of the arenas used, which were mostly larger than those used four years earlier but slightly lower than the 1988 Winter Olympics in Calgary.
 Tickets sales were a success in the domestic market, as the Japanese people finished the process of purchase with a reservation list of 6 million.
 For the most popular events, a lottery system was used.
 In total, ticket sales raised 10.5 billion yen for the organizing committee.

 The ice hockey matches represented 295,802 tickets sold, 26% of the total.
 Tickets sold for alpine skiing totaled 166,092; for ski jumping, 96,000, and speed skating, 93,000.
 For multiple sports, ski jumping, Nordic combined, freestyle skiing, all three skating disciplines, bobsleigh, and curling, as well as the ceremonies, all tickets were sold.
-By contrast, due the local demands and low interest only 56.6% of the 146,000 available tickets for cross-country skiing were sold.
+By contrast, due to the local demands and low interest only 56.6% of the 146,000 available tickets for cross-country skiing were sold.